Roseinfire/FrameBlock/README.md

 * Select Extracted Folder
 # Advantages
 FrameBlock `protects` from unwanted parts of web content. <br>
-Websites always become more readable and more safe. <br>
+Websites become more readable and more safe. <br>
 Protection accesses you quickly search information and don't worry about harmful content. <br>
 Frameblock works `where usual` adblocks are `powerless`
 # Problems